Dairy products and inflammation concept with milk, cheese, and strawberries on a table.

 • Seed Cheeses: Some non-dairy cheeses are made from seeds like sunflower seeds and pumpkin seeds.
 These cheeses have a special taste and can be used in many dishes.

+Throughout this blog, you explored the link between dairy consumption and inflammation.
 Research suggests dairy may trigger inflammation, but its effects vary among individuals.
 Consider non-dairy sources like leafy greens, nuts, and seeds for essential nutrients.
 Substituting dairy with almond milk, coconut yogurt, or cashew cheese can benefit those sensitive to inflammation.
 By making informed dietary choices and listening to your body, individuals can effectively manage dairy-induced inflammation.
 Consult a healthcare provider and experiment with dietary approaches to promote overall well-being.

 Back to blog